Hiraab Imamate: Colonial Era

-"By then, a young ambitious rebel of the Majeerteen called Yusuf Ali Kenadid managed to invade Hobyo with an army band of Hadhrami musketeers and a group of devoted lieutenants.
-With their assistance, he managed to overpower the local Hawiye clans and establish the Hobyo Sultanate in 1878."

-An early European traveller, Elisée Reclus at the Consul in Zanzibar, describes the German political events of Hobyo - where the British first planned to govern North East Somalia from, before the Germans or the Italian offices in Zanzibar eventually entered negotiations and at the time on the disputed historical clan borders of the Hiraab Imamate and the Majerteen Sultanate and - in several French, German and English scientific journals.
+An early European traveller, Elisée Reclus at the Consulate in Zanzibar, describes the German political events of Hobyo - where the British first planned to govern North East Somalia from, until the German offices in Zanzibar entered negotiations at the time on the conflict-prone historical clan boundaries of the Hiraab Imamate and the Majerteen Sultanate - in several French, German and English scientific journals.
+The Germans similarly sought a treaty to govern Berbera to Hobyo.